By/ Last Modified On February 19, 2024

 - Gluten-Free Vegan Chocolate Ganache Cake

 If you are looking for cupcake recipes, just search "cupcakes" in the search bar on the right.
 Here is a video of my gluten-free chocolate cupcakes, which use the same ingredients as this chocolate cake.

 There are several reasons why cakes sink; one is from overbeating the batter and adding too much air.
 Also, cakes often will sink when there is too much moisture.
 I see this most often in humid climates where added moisture can collect naturally in ingredients such as flour.

 When this occurs, cupcakes may rise rapidly and then fall during baking.

 In higher elevations, the leavening agent works twice as hard and may cause the batter to rise rapidly and sink before it’s had a chance to set up.

-All these tips are relevant to most cake and cupcake recipes, not just this Gluten-Free Chocolate Cake.
+Note that these baking tips are relevant to most cake and cupcake recipes, not just this Gluten-Free Chocolate Cake.

 I wanted to share it with you so you can find your happily-cake-ever-after.

 This gluten-free cake recipe is simple enough that anyone can make it (yes, even the non-baker folks).
 Serve it with Gluten Free Ice Cream for an extra special treat.

 If you make this gluten-free cake, please stop by here and let me know what you thought!